Resources for LGBTQ+ Students & Allies

 Welcome to the University of Hawaiʻi at Hilo website for lesbian, gay, bisexual, transgender, queer students and plus which goes on to include many more identities and orientations.
 Respecting the rights and dignity of all people, the University strives to maintain an inclusive and safe campus for all students regardless of their sexual orientation, gender identity, or gender expression.
 Traditional Hawaiian culture prior to colonization and the introduction of Christianity was characterized by an openness and acceptance of relationship diversity, including same-gender relationships; in the spirit of honoring the indigenous culture and LGBTQ+ students, UH Hilo attempts to honor this tradition.

 If you're an LGBTQ+ student considering attending UH Hilo, know that the University strives to provide a welcoming and safe environment for you.
 This welcoming environment is demonstrated from the time you first come to UH Hilo.
-For example, during the week of orientation the New Student Programs office organizes a special social gathering for LGBTQ+ students and their allies.
+For example, during the week of orientation the First Year Experience office organizes a special social gathering for LGBTQ+ students and their allies.

 On the sidebar, you will find links to additional resources, both in the community and online, on a wide range of topics, such as coming out, health and wellness, LGBTQ+ studies, sports and athletics, straight allies, spirituality and religion, and national LGBTQ+ organizations.